-You don’t have to have a full on Facebook marketing team but you should be experimenting with Facebook ads and seeing what sort of an effect they have on your business.
+You don’t have to have a full-on Facebook marketing team, but you should be experimenting with Facebook ads and seeing what sort of an effect they have post-business launch.
 Do some A/B testing with different ads and see what kind of content performs well.

 LinkedIn is the Facebook of the corporate world.
 A lot of large companies block Facebook from their workplace, so their workers turn to LinkedIn.
-You can link to blog posts, interesting articles and do status updates on LinkedIn and depending on your product and strategy you could get some decent coverage there.
+You can link to blog posts and interesting articles and do status updates on LinkedIn.
+Depending on your product and strategy, you could get some decent coverage there.

 21. Create a system for tracking everything